|

 above, were his brothers.
 Mrs Beer, of 5 St James

-Street, asked for their names to be placed on the Town
+Street, their sister, asked for their names to be placed on the Town

 Memorial.